Onbvb/Onbvb.CTFTemplate/README.md

 CTF Systems have a couple required objects:

-Two Nomai Scroll Walls, each named "Red Base" and "Blue Base" respectively Two Nomai Scrolls childed to those walls, named "Red/Blue Flag" Signals childed to all of the above. (the base mod will kill you if you dont.)
-A portion in the system 'extras' property,
+Two Nomai Scroll Walls, each named "Red Base" and "Blue Base" respectively.\n Two Nomai Scrolls childed to those walls, named "Red/Blue Flag".\n Signals childed to all of the above. (the base mod will kill you if you dont.)\n A portion in the system 'extras' property,
 ```
     "extras": {